A graph coloring approach to family-based haplotype reconstruction: Introduction

 \section{Introduction}

 Graph coloring problems have a long tradition in mathematics, applied mathematics, operations research, and computer science, see e.g.~\cite{Tuza} for a survey.
-In this paper we introduce a new graph coloring problem on finite multigraphs which we call an \emph{edge constrained vertex coloring (ECVC) problem}.
-We begin Section~\ref{section:math} by defining ECVC problems.
-Afterwards we develop the tools that lead to Theorem~\ref{theorem:main}, which characterizes the solutions.
-In doing so, we present Algorithm~\ref{alg-n-ECVC} which solves $n$ ECVC problems on a fixed multigraph $G = (V,E)$; the worst-case time and space complexity of this algorithm is $\mathcal{O}(n|E|)$.
+In this paper we introduce a new graph coloring problem on finite multigraphs which we call an \emph{edge constrained vertex coloring (ECVC) problem} and reduce these class of problems to 2-SAT.
+As a consequence the worst-case time and space complexity of solving $N$ ECVC problems on a fixed multigraph $G = (V,E)$ is $\mathcal{O}(N|E|)$.

 Our motivation to introduce this problem is due to its applications to some classical problems in genomics, particularly in the current era of whole genome sequencing (WGS).
 We now give more details on these applications.